How much does a new boiler cost? Boiler Installation Costs & Prices

 On average, boilers last around 10-15 years, but this depends on a wide variety of factors.
 Depending on the type of boiler you have, the brand, and the size of your house, you might need a new boiler sooner.

-There are many types of boiler, including combi boilers, system boilers, and more.
+There are many types of boilers that can be installed, including combi boilers, system boilers, and more.
 If you’re not sure if your current boiler type is right for your property, then you can check out the different types to see if a new type of boiler will benefit your home and lifestyle.

 It is possible to extend the life of your boiler by taking a few basic steps.
 The most important is to work with a Gas Safe heating engineer and getting them to service your boiler at least once a year.